Dawn Riley: Sailing career

-In 2000 Riley created and led America True, a coed team with a very modest budget that surprised all experts by outracing many of the top teams in individual races of the round robin and Semifinal competitions, including New York Yacht Club's entry and Dennis Conner's Stars & Stripes.
-The America True team had one of the 1st fully active foundations as a part of the campaign.
-The America True Foundation worked as a public foundation making sailing accessible with programs across the United States getting at-risk-kids out on the water.
-In 2021 it was folded into Oakcliff sailing and established a large scholarship fund specifically for graduates of the many community sailing programs that America True helped to create.

 Riley served on the board of the Women's Sports Foundation from 1999 to 2006, and as the President for 2003 and 2004.
 She is also politically active in the Democratic Party.
 She is a motivational speaker, and has traveled widely, speaking about leadership and team building.

 In 2007 Riley continued to work in the America's Cup, as the General Manager of the French Team for the America's Cup, Areva Challenge.
 In 2010, Riley became the executive director of Oakcliff Sailing.
 Oakcliff's mission is to improve the sport of sailing in the United States, and it operates out of Oyster Bay, New York with a fleet of over 100 racing boats, including the largest collection of Match 40s in the world.